Exabel/python-sdk/README.md

 The SDK requires Python 3.6 or later.

-# Exabel Data API documentation
+# Exabel Data API development documentation

 Contact Exabel to get access to the Data API development documentation.